Programs Run by Nonprofits and other Community-based Organizations

 Lifting Up Women Entrepreneurs to Change the World

 Street Business School, USA

-Street Business School is a leader in global training to end extreme poverty by empowering women as entrepreneurs, and teaches other organizations how to implement our proven and effective business training.
+Street Business School is a leader in global training to end extreme poverty by empowering women as entrepreneurs and teaching other organizations how to implement our proven and effective business training.
 Their world-class and world-changing model seeks to help 1 million people lift themselves from poverty by 2027.
 They use proven methods to give the poor the knowledge and tools they need to succeed.
-In only six months, they take that knowledge and tools to create a business of their own.
+In only six months, they take that knowledge and tools to create their own business.
 As fearless businesswomen, they build their enterprises, meet their daily needs, and raise capable and confident children who will break the cycle of generational poverty.